feher/the-cubes-demo/README.txt

 - Object :              Base class for any kind of visible on-screen object.
  - Compass :            The small orientation indicator in the lower right corner.
  - CompassLabel:        Represents the labes (Y, Y and Z) of the axes on the compass.
+ - Cursor :             The mouse cursor on the screen.
  - Grid :               Object representing the modeling grid.
  - ShadowMapView :      Displays the generated shadow map texture.
  - TriangleMeshObject : Base class for triangle mesh objects.